In the world of incident management, learning can be hugely impactful.

 You may find specific types of incidents consistently have longer MTTRs due to complex recovery procedures or a lack of expertise among support staff members.
 Therefore, you need targeted training programs or better resource allocation decisions.

-Note that both average response time and MTTR focus on resolution time in different ways.
-Average incident response time refers to a simple average — adding up all individual incident response times and dividing by the total number of incidents.
+Note that both average response time and MTTR focus on resolution time differently.
+Average incident response time refers to a simple average—adding up all individual incident response times and dividing by the total number of incidents.

 On the other hand, MTTR takes into account not only successful resolutions but also factors like recurring or unresolved issues.
 MTTR focuses on quantifying overall effectiveness in resolving problems rather than just measuring raw durations.